-- 1. a list of the stakeholders that were engaged and how they were identified - 2. the project information provided to the stakeholders - 3. a summary of issues raised - 4. a description of how the applicant has already responded, or plans to respond, to any issues raised
+- 1. applicant's name and business address - 2. a list of the stakeholders that were engaged and how they were identified - 3. the project information provided to the stakeholders - 4. a summary of issues raised

+5. a description of how the applicant has already responded, or plans to respond, to any issues raised